-Testing took place in a specialised audio-visual lab used for presenting wide angle stimuli with acoustically attenuating material on walls and ceilings.
-The room has an Optoma GT1080E projector, Grandview Fixed Frame acoustically transparent 7 ft screen, and an acoustic setup of 17 x Vistaon SC5 speakers driven by 9 x LEPY 2024A stereo amplifiers.
-This equipment is manipulated through a Serenity QuietPC, with dual USB Focusrite 18i20 soundcards and a NVIDIA GTX 980 graphics card.
-The speakers are placed horizontally 10 cm behind the screen, at the height of the subject's head.
+Testing took place in a specialized audiovisual lab used for presenting wide-angle stimuli with acoustically attenuating material on walls and ceilings.
+The room has an Optoma GT1080E projector (Optoma Corporation, New Taipei City, Taiwan), Grandview Fixed Frame acoustically transparent 7-foot screen (Grandview Screen, Guangzhou, China), and an acoustic setup of 17 VISATON SC5 speakers (VISATON GmbH, Nordrhein-Westfalen, Germany) driven by nine Lepy 2024A stereo power amplifiers (Lepy, Guangdong, China).
+This equipment is manipulated through a Serenity Quiet PC (Quiet PC Ltd., Malton, UK), with dual USB Focusrite 18i20 soundcards (Focusrite PLC, Wycombe, UK) and NVIDIA GTX 980 graphics card.
+The speakers are placed horizontally 10 cm behind the screen, at the height of a subject's head.
 The room is kept dark except for the projector.
-The participant sits at a small table in the centre and enters responses with a mouse.
-The seating position places the participant at 140 cm from the centre of the screen and aligned with the central speaker.
+The participant sits at a small table in the center and enters responses with a mouse.
+The seating position places the participant at 140 cm from the center of the screen and aligned with the central speaker.